Seattle Public Schools Strategic Plan

 At Seattle Public Schools, we are working to dramatically improve academic and life outcomes for Students of Color by disrupting the legacies of racism in our educational system.
 This work supports our commitment to make sure every student graduates prepared for college, a career, and community participation.

-Seattle Excellence is the district's 2019-24 strategic plan., our five year strategic plan, is guided by four priorities and is laser focused on supporting Students of Color who are furthest away from educational justice, beginning with African American boys and teens.
+Seattle Excellence, our five year strategic plan, is guided by four priorities and is laser focused on supporting Students of Color who are furthest away from educational justice, beginning with African American boys and teens.

 Our strategic plan is not about changing students.
 This work is about changing broken systems and undoing legacies of racism in public education.
 By actively becoming an anti-racist educational system – and ensuring students furthest away from educational justice thrive – conditions in Seattle Public Schools will improve for all.